roc-lang/roc/www/content/tutorial.md

 ### [Importing Files](#importing-files) {#importing-files}

 You can import files directly into your module as a `Str` or a `List U8` at compile time.
-This is can be useful for when working with data you would like to keep in a separate file, e.g. JSON or YAML configuration.
+This is can be useful when working with data you would like to keep in a separate file, e.g. JSON or YAML configuration.

 ```roc
 imports [